Wells Branch Trail

 Roughness: Low

-What it means: This trail is mostly Concrete.
-A notable share is unclassified (39%).
-A significant portion is unclassified, so surfaces may vary.
+This trail is mostly Concrete.
+A notable share is not mapped (39%).
+Surface data is incomplete for some sections—expect variety.
 Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks